 Addiction is a disease, not a moral failing.

-“Just Say No” messaging is ineffective
+“Just Say No” messaging is ineffective.

 Treatment and recovery for addiction is effective and can take many forms.

-Arresting people who are only users, not dealers, will not eliminate the epidemic.
+Arresting people with substance use disorder will not eliminate the addiction epidemic.

-Treatment should include drug counseling and carefully-provided medication assisted treatment.
+Treatment should include a comprehensive and holistic approach that is person centered.
+A wide variety of options, including counseling, medication assistance, and treatment must be available and equitably accessible for incarcerated citizens.
 Recovery support services should include access to a peer worker or a recovery coach within the jail or prison.
-Special attention should be paid to people with substance use disorder who leave jail or prison, since this transition is a particularly dangerous time for overdose and death.
+Special care should be paid to people who leave the criminal justice system, since this transition is a particularly dangerous time for overdose and death.